waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 ---
 ## A Generative Model of Discourse

-Note: to placate people who are well-versed in linguistics, I use "discourse" to refer to the meaning representation of a sentence.

-TLDR: This is a post based on Linear Algebraic Structure of Word Senses, with Applications to Polysemy ([link](https://arxiv.org/pdf/1601.03764.pdf)).

 ### Short Preface

 There has been a lot interests on sentence-level representation learning.
 Similar to the explosion of word embedding, sentence embedding has captured a lot of attention with new papers being produced on ArXiv like grass sprouting in Spring.